Dynasty TrustRevocable Living Trust

 Begin with a qualified attorney.
 Each attorney has a different fee structure that will determine your final cost.
 Make sure you hire an attorney who has expertise in trusts.

 Attorneys each have a different specialty, much like doctors.
 Some will specialize in criminal law, for example.
 You need an attorney specializing in estate planning law with experience writing trusts.
-The trust document is not just a legal document, it is a whole estate plan strategy specific for your needs after your death.
+The trust document is not just a legal document, it is a whole estate plan strategy specific for your needs after your death, managing a person's assets during their lifetime.

 In case you become incapacitated a trusts in Arizona should also have a successor trustee that can make decisions for you (assuming you are your own trust during life).